ut-astria/orbdetpy/README.rst

 1) EGM96 gravity field up to degree and order 360.
 2) Solid tides owing to the Sun and Moon.
 3) FES 2004 ocean tide model up to degree and order 100.
-4) Simple exponential model for atmospheric drag.
+4) The NRL MSISE-00 and simple exponential models for atmospheric drag.
 5) Solar radiation pressure.
 6) Third body perturbations from the Sun and Moon.